-Neurological Problems - We’re reaching the rarer causes with this one, but it’s still worth mentioning since night sweats are linked with some neurologic conditions.
-This includes stroke, autonomic dysreflexia, autonomic neuropathy, and post-traumatic syringomyelia.
+Neurological problems - We’re reaching the rarer causes with this one, but it’s worth mentioning since night sweats are linked to some neurological conditions.
+They include stroke, autonomic dysreflexia, autonomic neuropathy, and post-traumatic syringomyelia.

 Infections - Night sweats are commonly recorded with HIV, tuberculosis, brucellosis, and other bacterial infections.

 Medications - Night sweats are listed as a side effect of some antifever medications antidepressants, psychotropic drugs, and even chemotherapy medications.

 Cancer - Sadly, cancer affects the body in a number of different ways.
 In the past a number of cancer patients reported night sweats as early symptoms.
 In particular they’re common in thyroid cancer, lymphoma, prostate cancer, and leukemia.
 Of course, the night sweats are accompanied by other symptoms.

 Takayasu’s arteritis - Causing inflammation and damage in the blood vessels, this is another disorder that remains a mystery to doctors.
 We know that it’s probably an autoimmune disease and that infections trigger the disorder, but we aren’t sure why.

 As soon as the immune system recognizes danger, it has several tools to attack and temperature regulation is one of them.
 This is useful, but it also causes problems with health conditions such as night sweats and fever.